Caste-related violence in Bihar: Belchhi massacre 1977

+In the 1970s, the Belchhi village in Bihar witnessed one of the severest massacres of Bihar's history.
+The incident occurred on May 27, 1977, when members of the land-owning Kurmi caste shot dead 11 men with their hands tied, including eight dalits (lower caste) and three members of the backward caste, Sunar.
+Subsequently, their bodies were burned in a common pyre.
+Subsequently, based on the testimony of survivor Janaki Paswan, 2 of the accused received death sentences, 11 others were given life sentences.
+The root cause was caste conflict between Paswan landless peasants and Kurmi landlords.
+This massacre parted the way between Kurmis and Paswans and made them sceptical of each other's activities.
+Mahavir Mahto was accused of the carnage in which Dusadh people were the victim.

 Parasbigha and Dohia incidents 1979-80

-Parasbigha and Dohia which were located few kilometres south of Patna were disturbed area since abolition of Zamindari in 1950.
-The contest for grabbing more and more lands from the erstwhile Tekari Raj brought Yadavs and Bhumihars against each other.
-The Yadavs here sided with Dalits in long and protracted struggle, which reached its zenith in 1979, when an attack took place at Parasbigha by the Bhumihars in which 11 people including one Yadav were killed.
-The Bhumihars attacked in retaliation of the action of Yadav led Dalit naxalites who beheaded a notorious Bhumihar landlord, few days ago.
-Two days after Parasbigha killings, the Yadavs descended upon the Dohia village in search of Bhumihar perpetrators who diffused soon after the incident of Parasbigha from latter's village.
-Since the men were not found the Yadavs raped their girls, killed an old women and disappeared after looting the village.
+Parasbigha and Dohia, which were located few kilometres south of Patna, were disturbed since the abolition of Zamindari in 1950.
+The contest for grabbing more and more lands from the erstwhile Tekari Raj pitted Yadavs and Bhumihars against each other.
+The Yadavs here sided with Dalits in a long and protracted struggle that reached its zenith in 1979 when an attack took place at Parasbigha by the Bhumihars in which 11 people, including one Yadav, were killed.
+The Bhumihars attacked in retaliation for the action of Yadav-led Dalit naxalites who beheaded a notorious Bhumihar landlord a few days earlier.
+Two days after Parasbigha killings, the Yadavs descended upon the Dohia village in search of Bhumihar perpetrators who dispersed soon after the incident of Parasbigha from the latter's village.
+Since the men were not found, the Yadavs raped their girls, killed an old women and disappeared after looting the village.

+According to reports, a total of 2000 people belonging to middle range castes had assembled before the incident of Dohia; they were seeking retaliation for the incident of Parasbigha where Bhumihars were the perpetrators.
+The mob then entered the Dohia village where a number of Bhumihar families lived; they engaged in mass rape and molestation of the women belonging to many Bhumihar families.
+Plunder was followed by the beating and abuse of Bhumihar women.